modbase/laravel-multi-tenant-old/readme.md

 ## Artisan task

 We can speed up the above process with a factor of... a lot!
-Now you can use the great `artisan` command.
+Now you can use the great `artisan` commandline tool.

 We have provided five commands (feel free to add your own):